wdporter/acim/src/text/7-the-gifts-of-the-kingdom/index.md

 ---
 layout: landing.njk
-title: THE GIFTS OF THE KINGDOM
+title: The Gifts of the Kingdom
 reference: T-7
 eleventyNavigation:
   key: T-7
-  title: T-7 THE GIFTS OF THE KINGDOM
+  title: T-7 The Gifts of the Kingdom
   parent: T
   order: 7
 ---